 two rooms of the museum; while the rest of the rooms were

-The museum was formally inaugurated in 1990 by the decision
+The relocated museum was formally inaugurated in 1990 by

-conferred upon it the honourable title of “Peoples’
+board on conferred upon it the honourable title of “People’s

-The museum boasts a varied collection of exhibits and artefacts
+The museum boasts a varied collection of exhibits and artifacts

 from Tovste and the surrounding region, ranging from pre-historic